ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 * DNScat2 official reposiotry on [Github](https://github.com/iagox86/dnscat2)
 * DNScat2 [comprehensive guide](https://www.hackingarticles.in/dnscat2-application-layer-cc/)
 * DNS tunneling with DNScat2 [tutorial](https://www.whitelist1.com/2017/10/dns-tunneling-with-dnscat2.html)
+* BGP simulator bgpy_pkg on [Github](https://github.com/jfuruness/bgpy_pkg)

 ### Important Notice

 Lab structure from week 1 is used in task 1 and 2.
 If you face difficulties in setting up lab 1 network structure, refer to lab 1 manual here [TODO].
-Alternatively, you can perform task 2 using two virtual machines (one acting as victim and other as server) in virtual box.
+Alternatively, you can perform task 2 using two virtual machines (one acting as a victim and other as server) in virtual box.
+However, instructions for this will not be provided and you'll have to implement on your own.

 ## Grading